Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Analytical Framework

 This captures the causal effect of job training on earnings within a specific firm $d$ when the firm is held fixed.
 It is equivalent to the within-firm wage effect for layer $d$.
 In \citeauthor{lee_training_2009}'s (\citeyear{lee_training_2009}) terminology, the CDE corresponds to the causal impact of job training on the wage rate illustrated by the curved arrow in Figure \ref{fig:DAGmain}.
 This parameter is the primary focus of \cite{lee_training_2009}.

-The CDE can vary significantly across firms ($d$), reflecting the potential heterogeneous impact of job training on earnings for different firms.
-The CDEs are useful when the policymaker is interested primarily in the impact of job training on wages at a specific firm.
-More generally, policymakers may also be interested in understanding the overall impact of training on wages at firms that workers naturally choose when trained.
+The CDE can vary significantly across firms ($d$), reflecting the potentially heterogeneous impact of job training on wages for different firms.
+CDEs are useful when the policymaker is primarily interested in the impact of job training on wages at a specific firm.
+More generally, policymakers may also be interested in understanding the overall impact of training on wages at firms that workers naturally choose when they receive training.
 The second type of direct effect -- the ``natural direct effect" (NDE) -- is introduced to capture this notion: